wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 | MAC_KEY     | The Message Authentication Code of the association  |
 | ASSOC_STORE |                                                     |

----

 #### IDN_STS_STORE

-When WSO2 Identity Server is used as a Security Token Service which issues access tokens, such records are stored in following table.
+When the Identity Server is used as a Security Token Service which issues access tokens, such records are stored in following table.
 Following are the columns of the table.